Project-MONAI/tutorials/generation/README.md

 ## Installation

-Some tutorials here require extra components on top of what is installed with base MONAI:
+Some tutorials may require extra components on top of what is installed with base MONAI:

 ```bash
 pip install monai[lpips]